 An exhibition of Mexican photographers at the Bronx Documentary Center shows the many facets to life in Mexico, reports Mott Haven Herald.

 Latino representation in NYC government is inadequate, say leaders of a new campaign aimed at persuading the de Blasio administration to do more, reports City Limits.

 In the new Bronx, there are new businesses and new developments but there’s still poverty and housing displacement, El Diario reports.

 Gotham Gazette takes a look at how entrance requirements and demographics compare for specialized high schools in New York, Chicago and Boston.

 Thanks to reforms and social media, the obstacles faced by Latinos who try to join the FDNY seem to be disappearing, El Diario reports.

 A local organization has published a graphic novel in Spanish to educate immigrants about fraud in job agencies, El Diario reports.

 Undocumented youth remember politicians’ positions on the Dream Act, and will vote accordingly on Nov.
 4, Dalia Casco writes in an opinion piece in La Tribuna Hispana.

-If elected on Nov.
-4, Queens Civil Court Judge Carmen Velásquez would become the first female judge on the New York State Supreme Court.
-The win would also mean a historic victory for the Ecuadorean community, reports Queens Latino.
+If elected as a New York State Supreme Court judge on Nov.
+4, Queens Civil Court Judge Carmen Velásquez would be a historic victory for the Ecuadorean community, reports Queens Latino.

 Two Dominican candidates hope to gain more visibility for their community in New Jersey, El Diario reports.